Toloka/docs/en/guide/concepts/incoming.md

 To learn more about the data types, see the [Data types](#data-types) section. ||
 || **Required** | `required` | Whether the field must be filled when uploading the tasks for the input data.

-Whether the Toloker's response is required in the output data.
+Whether the Toloker's [task response](../../glossary.md#task-response) is required in the output data.

 By default, fields are optional — `false`.||
 ||**Hidden** | `hidden` | Allows you to hide data from the Toloker.
 If this is not done, Tolokers can get the field value programmatically.
 You can configure this parameter in JSON mode.